quran/quran.com-frontend/README.md

 - Run `npm run dev` to start the dev server
 - Open `http://localhost:8000` in your browser to see the app.

+## Staging
+To see the app with the latest changes, see the [staging] site.
+Production releases are made periodically when staging is stable and well tested.

 ## Backend
 The API source is at https://github.com/quran/quran-api-rails